TalkingParents. A communication platform for co-parents. Sign in Open navigation

 Child and woman fist bumping

-Once you file your petition, an investigator may be assigned to your case to complete a background check that might include psychological, criminal, medical, social, and financial assessments.
-In some states, the stepparent is required to perform specific home study courses with a qualifying agency.
+Once you file your petition, an investigator may be assigned to your case to conduct a background check.
+These steps may include psychological, criminal, medical, social, and financial assessments.
+In some states, you may also be required to participate in home visits with a social worker or go through specific home study courses with a qualifying agency.

 Fathers coloring with child